 The variations on this original recipe are almost endless.
 For double chocolate puddles, use semisweet chocolate chips for the vanilla chips.
 Or make peanut butter puddles by substituting peanut butter chips and peanuts for the vanilla chips and mixed nuts.

-Featured In: Homemade Halloween Candy Recipes
+Recommended: Homemade Halloween Candy Recipes

 - 1 cup butter, softened

 - 1 cup packed brown sugar

 - 2 eggs

 - 1 teaspoon baking soda

 - 1 cup white baking chips

 - 1/2 cup plus 2 tablespoons sweetened condensed milk